 Institute studies the emergency preparedness in the Kootenays

-Nelson is one of a handful of areas invited to respond in the survey (Photo: Alex Skultety, My Nelson Now)
+Nelson had a fairly smoke-free summer (Photo: Alex Skultety, My Nelson Now)

 KOOTENAYS, B.C – A new study aims to shed light on how rural B.C residents are preparing for climate change.